Calum1888/tumourSim/README.md

 An R package implementing a copula-based approach to estimate progression-free survival (PFS) by jointly modelling tumour progression and new lesion appearance, following the RECIST framework.

-This work accompanies the dissertation *Applications of copula modelling to continuous and binary variables in survival analysis* (Calum Regan, 2025–2026).

 ---

 ## Background